Regulation of estate agents, auctioneers and management agents

 The PRSA is also responsible for:

-• Investigating consumers complaints and operating a redress system
+• Investigating consumer complaints about property service providers and running a redress system

 • Maintaining a compensation fund